Intensity doubling for Brownian loop-soups in high dimensions: Introduction

-The main goal of the present paper is to derive a novel and somewhat surprising feature of this model in such high dimensions.
+The main goal of the present paper is to derive a novel and somewhat surprising feature of this model in such high dimensions that also provides new insight into critical models in high-dimensions in general.
 Before describing it, let us recall some further simple observations from \cite {W2}.
 Consider a critical Brownian loop-soup in $\Lambda_N := [-N,N]^d$ (viewed as a cable graph with the edges of $\Z^d$ in that box) for $d \ge 7$.
+More precisely, this is the collection all the Brownian loops in a loop-soup in $\Z^d$ that stay in $\Lambda_N$ (it can also be defined directly in $\Lambda_N$ where the boundary of the box plays the role of killing points for the Brownian motion).
 Then: \begin {itemize} \item On the one hand, the definition of the loop-soup shows immediately that for any $\eps$, the number of Brownian loops of diameter greater than $\eps N$ is tight [it converges in law to a Poisson random variable as $N \to \infty$].
 So, there will for instance typically exist only a handful of Brownian loops of diameter greater than $N/2$. \item On the other hand, if one looks at the set of large clusters, the situation will be very different.
 Indeed, just as in the case of ordinary critical Bernoulli percolation in high dimensions (see \cite {Ai}), it is possible (and in that case not difficult, see \cite {W2}) to show that ``large clusters will proliferate'' (in the terminology used by Michael Aizenman in \cite {Ai}) meaning that for each small $\eps$, the number $n_N=n_N (\eps)$ of clusters of diameter greater than $\eps N$ in $\Lambda_N$ will explode like $N^{d-6 + o(1)}$. \item It therefore follows (see \cite {W2}) that most of these clusters will contain no Brownian loop of diameter greater than $N^\alpha$ at all, as soon as $\alpha > 6/d $.
 This is simply due to the fact that there are of order $N^{d(1- \alpha)}$ such loops, while the number of macroscopic clusters (which is $N^{d-6 +o(1)}$) is much larger.
 As we shall see in the paper, it is actually also very easy to see that (typically, when $N \to \infty$) no macroscopic cluster will contain more than one macroscopic Brownian loop. \end {itemize} In a nutshell, this simple argument indicates that a ``typical'' large cluster will be composed only of Brownian loops of diameter smaller than $N^\alpha$ [as we shall see, it is in fact not difficult to show that this will actually be the case for all $\alpha > 4 / (d-2)$].
-This type of ideas/results has been used and developed in subsequent work, such as \cite {CD1}.
+This type of ideas/results has been used and developed in subsequent recent work, such as \cite {CD1}.